 6. WHERE CAN YOU BUY A SOLAR AIR CONDITIONER SYSTEM?

 A solar air conditioner system is not widely available, but can be purchased directly from manufacturers.

 HOW WE REVIEWED

-The following products were reviewed based on the following parameters: Features, Pros & Cons, Price, Where to Buy, and Warranty.
+The following products were reviewed based on the following parameters: Features, Pros & Cons, Budget, Where to Buy, and Warranty.
 Top consumer sites were reviewed for recommendations and customer reviews were also taken into account.
-Individual solar air conditioning unit prices are given, and a price for complete kits when they are provided by manufacturers.
-Transportation costs can be minimized if solar panels and batteries are purchased locally.

 WHAT WE REVIEWED